To access the discount form for registering for multiple workshops, please click here.

 5 Core or Related CE Clock Hours:

-- Counselors: This workshop was originally approved for 5 core CE hours through LPCA of Georgia, approval #2020-12-04-241AW; this workshop now counts as Related Hours per Georgia Composite Board Rule 135-9-.01.
+- Counselors: This workshop was previously approved for 5 Core CE hours through the Licensed Professional Counselors Association (LPCA) of Georgia, approval #2020-12-04-241AW.

-- Social Workers: This workshop was originally approved for 5 core CE hours through the Georgia Society for Clinical Social Work, approval #081220; this workshop now counts as Related Hours per Georgia Composite Board Rule 135-9-.01.
+- Social Workers: This workshop was previously approved for 5 Core CE hours through the Georgia Society for Clinical Social Work, approval #081220.

-- Marriage & Family Therapists: This workshop was originally approved for 5 core CE hours through the Georgia Association for Marriage and Family Therapy, approval #115-2020; this workshop now counts as Related Hours per Georgia Composite Board Rule 135-9-.01.
+- Marriage and Family Therapists: This workshop was previously approved for 5 CE hours through the Georgia Association for Marriage and Family Therapy, approval #115-2020.

 To view our various workshop policies, including our multi-workshop discount and refund policy, please click here.